 The traditional wedding ring of the Irish since the 17th century, the Claddagh ring is worn by people all over the world as a universal symbol of love, loyalty, and friendship.
 The hands represent friendship, the heart symbolizes love; and, the crown stands for loyalty.

-Set in sterling silver with a sprinkling of scientifically-grown DiamondAura® on the crown, this is a ring rich in American history and European tradition.
+Set in sterling silver, this is a ring rich in American history and European tradition.